 health data, including medical history or medications

-We do not usually ask for the affected individual’s NHS number.
-Exceptionally, we may ask a healthcare provider for the individual’s NHS number where we need to follow up with a different healthcare provider to seek further information relating to the incident or individual’s medical history.
+We may ask for NHS number on a voluntary basis.
+This is to enable linkage of datasets and records which may help evaluate your report.
+We may also ask for NHS number where we need to follow up with a different healthcare provider to seek further information relating to the incident or individual’s medical history.
+NHS linkage may be used on the data in the following ways:

 Data Protection law gives you certain rights when we process your personal data.
 Some of these are restricted - how they apply depends upon the Agency’s legal basis in processing your data, and other factors.
 These rights are set out in GDPR Articles 12 - 23: